Metasploit: Armitage

 Armitage is a graphical cyber attack management tool for the Metasploit Project that visualizes targets and recommends exploits.
 It is a free and open source network security tool notable for its contributions to red team collaboration allowing for shared sessions, data, and communication through a single Metasploit instance.

-Armitage latest release was at 2015.
+The latest release of Armitage was in 2015.

 Cobalt Strike

 Cobalt Strike is a collection of threat emulation tools provided by HelpSystems to work with the Metasploit Framework.
 Cobalt Strike includes all features of Armitage and adds post-exploitation tools, in addition to report generation features.

 Exploits

-Metasploit currently has over 2074 exploits, organized under the following platforms: AIX, Android, BSD, BSDi, Cisco, Firefox, FreeBSD, HP-UX, Irix, Java, JavaScript, Linux, mainframe, multi (applicable to multiple platforms), NetBSD, NetWare, nodejs, OpenBSD, macOS, PHP, Python, R, Ruby, Solaris, Unix, and Windows.
+Metasploit currently has over 2074 exploits, organized under the following platforms: AIX, Android, BSD, BSDi, Cisco, Firefox, FreeBSD, HP-UX, Irix, Java, JavaScript, Linux, mainframe, multi (applicable to multiple platforms), NetBSD, NetWare, NodeJS, OpenBSD, macOS, PHP, Python, R, Ruby, Solaris, Unix, and Windows.

 Payloads

 Metasploit currently has over 592 payloads.
 Some of them are: